jisaacmaha/matterfilesmobile/README.md

 # Matter Style Files Mobile App

-A React Native mobile application built with Expo that enables Matter employees to scan QR codes and upload style files directly from their mobile devices.
-This app streamlines the process of uploading style files by allowing users to capture and submit files immediately after scanning a valid QR code.
+A React Native mobile application built with Expo that enables Matter users to scan QR codes and upload style files directly from their mobile devices.
+This app streamlines the process of uploading style files by allowing users to capture and submit files immediately after scanning a valid QR code..

 ## Features